 At the late 90’s, many attempts were made by programmers to improve the s/w development process and deal with the aforementioned issues: Extreme Programming (XP), Scrum, Crystal Clear, Rational Unified Process (RUP), the idea of the “Pragmatic Programmer”, etc. Many of the people participating in these attempts were gathered a few times in 2000 and 2001 and formed the idea of agile software development and a more concrete manifestation of this idea, namely the “Manifesto of agile software development”, which was encapsulating the idea in 4 “values”.
 The manifesto was signed by 17 of these people.
 I won’t go directly to these values, because without a solid comprehension of the idea, the values can be easily misunderstood.

 Many attempts were made and the most successful of them led to methodologies that were proved very efficient for the teams that invented them.
 These methodologies were born from teams that were trying to work in an agile way.
 These methodologies were the snapshot of the process these teams had developed.
-And it worked exceptionally…for these teams.
+And it worked exceptionally…for these teams and…their projects.
 That’s were the exceptional improvements promised by many people promoting “agile” are coming.
 From the improvements these teams managed to achieve at that turning point, when they decided to be flexible and adjust their development process based on their experience and their needs.

 The “Agile” corruption

 And it got even worse.
 Decisions were taken away from the developers.
 Managers were now deciding to apply a methodology (e.g Scrum) without first consulting with their developers.
-Without even explaining in advance what is that and how they feel about it.
+Without even explaining in advance what is that or asking how they feel about it.
 Even managers without technical background that couldn’t understand the development process as a whole.
 Software developers were left out.
 Their reaction materialized in a new movement.
 The software craftsmanship movement that focused on the technical side of the development process.
 The result was painful for both sides.
 Development processes imposed by managers were failing and software techniques and quality improvements desired by developers could not be applied because they couldn’t fit them in the imposed development process.

 Allow me here to put a little more emphasis on the corruption of the idea.
 Agile S/W Development requires expertise.
 “You can’t buy agility.
 It comes from practice.
 It comes from experience.
 And that’s not gonna happen by getting a consultant in, buying a book or going on a course or whatever…You have to develop that.”
 Juniors cannot usually see the big picture of the development process and they rarely have as a measure of comparison for most of situations they will found themselves got into.
 Beginners always need to be told exactly what to do.
 And someone needs to figure out a solution when a problem comes up.
 Otherwise, they end up being stuck in the process.
 Sometimes. because they don’t feel confident enough to figure out what needs to be changed, or they cannot justify it or they even do not feel brave enough to make the changes.
 That’s what Dave Thomas and James Grenning will tell you.
 And Andy Hunt will add: “Novices have to have rules to be effective… at the other end of the spectrum, the expert cannot be burdened with rules.”
-And, honestly, this is not far from my personal experience, at all.
+And, honestly, this is not far from my experience, at all.

 Any experienced programmer feels the needs to understands why he does what he does .
 For example, let’s say that you are about to choose the length of your development iterations.
 Here is where, most probably, a scrum master would propose to you the 2 weeks sprint.
 But why ?
-The answer will probably be because these are the scrum guidelines.
+The answer will probably be: because these are the scrum guidelines.
 This is what the Scrum community proposes.
 Is that enough for you ?
 For me, it means: someone have read this in a book or have been told this in a SCRUM seminar.
-Probably, according to some statistics, is the most efficient sprint length, statistically.
+Probably, according to some statistics, it is the most efficient sprint length…statistically.
 But statistics are statistics.
 Why not 3 days, or a 1 week or 3 weeks or a month ?
 An experience programmer would ask: what is driving the need behind iterative development ?
 Probably, the need for frequent integration and deployment.
 And why ?
 Because, on one hand, we need frequent feedback from client and, on the other hand, we need to avoid big diversion of the under development features that would make their integration very hard and would force us to rewrite a significant of them.
 How these 2 factors affect our need for iterative development depends on the individual project, team and nature of the software we develop.
 So, we should end up asking: how often we need (or we can) to ask feedback from our client ?
 How fast new features (that can be integrated independently) can be developed by our team ?
 Blind decisions can only lead to blind results.

 The Values of the manifesto

-Now, let’s focus on the 4 principles of the manifesto.
+Now, let’s focus on the 4 values of the manifesto.
 The manifesto meant to provide the intentions behind anything had been proposed or was going to be proposed as a potential solution.
 This was misinterpreted and many thought that each value or principle was expressing a very specific practice or technique.
 The values and principles of the manifesto are open to interpretation .
 And going one step further , we are even allowed to question them.
 It is up to our judgement and expertise to evaluate whether and to what extend they serve our needs.
 It is right there in the manifesto : “We are uncovering better ways…” .
 They don’t say “We hold the one and only truth”.
 Dave Thomas adds: “These values are not your values.
 They’re our values.
-They work us.
+They work for us.
 And it’s kind of up to you to work out what works for you.”
-OF course, this is not an urge to question the value but a warning not to the restricted by the fact that this list of values exists.
+Of course, this is not an urge to question the value but a warning not to the restricted by the fact that this list of values exists.
 Anyway, before we are allowed to question them, we need to understand them.

 “Working software over comprehensive documentation“.
 The first viewpoint for this comes from Andy Hunt: “Some people say that in Agile we don’t do documentation.
 It’s not true!
 There are plenty of occasions that you legitimately need to do documentation.
 You might need it for regulatory purposes, for training purposes, … That’s the kind of thing that we want to avoid were the only reason you are creating this artifact is to set it on a shelf somewhere because there is a corporate mandate to do so and there is no actual value derived from it….If it creates value, do it!”
 Another viewpoint of this value is the avoidance of extensive software designs without having any tangible result.
 Designing and documenting the design in advance for a big software system down to details based on requirements that are going to change is futile.

 The application of the “Individuals and interactions over processes and tools” value cannot start with the question “Which processes and tools shall we use ?” .
 What needs to be answered first is “How are we going to interact ?
 How are we going to work together ? ” .
 Tools are not that important.
 The selection of people and the way they interact and communicate is the real deal.
-For example, when and how a programmer should interrupt another developer to ask him/her something ?
+For example, when and how a programmer should interrupt another programmer to ask him/her something ?
 How can I notify the others that I don’t wish to be interrupted right now ?
 How the product owner or the project manager should be updated about the team’s progress ?
 How long can I be stuck in a bug before asking for help ?
-How can I tell my colleague in a nice way that his code has several flaws during a code review ?
+How can I tell my colleague, in a nice way, that his code has several flaws during a code review ?
 Can people of the same team communicate their ideas to each other efficiently ?
 What is more, it is vital that the team chooses the process it thinks it will work better for it.
 That the only way the team can work as efficiently as possible.
 Before the agile movement there was a mentality that processes were more important and that if you give a very efficient process to any group of people, things would work efficiently.
 The idea was now reversed.
 If you have any group of skilled developers that can communicate nicely, they can find their way through any process.
 Of course, as long as they have the flexibility to change what they thing is not working well for them.

 The “Customer collaboration over contract negotiation” value was trying to deal with the lack of flexibility of a long-term, fixed-scope contract.
 But it is not condemning this kind of contracts.
 This value is about building trust with client.
 If the client feels that he has a good insight on what your company is doing at every moment and feels that his money are being spend efficiently, any kind of contract would work.
 If both sides play honestly and the quality of work (defined at any way you want) is good, contracts don’t matter that much.
 Contracts can be modified easily if both sides are willing to.
 Of course, it is implied that contracts that leave more space for changes (in the time of delivery, in the cost,….) is something that make happy both sides.
 Because it serves better the needs of both sides.
 But again, the value is not that much about favoring one type of contract but forging a relationship with the client.
 Having delivered some s/w according to the contract does not guarantee a satisfied client.